Determinantal Point Processes for Coresets: Background

 \subsection{Determinantal Point Processes}

 In order to induce negative correlations within the samples, we choose to focus on Determinantal Point Processes (DPP), point processes that have recently gained attention due to their ability to output ``diverse'' subsets within a tractable probabilistic framework (for instance with explicit formulas for marginal probabilities).
-In the following, $[N]$ denotes the set of $N$ first integers $\{1,2,\ldots, N\}$. \begin{definition}[Determinantal Point Process~\cite{kulesza_determinantal_2012}] Consider a point process, \ie, a process that randomly draws an element $\mathcal{S}\in[N]$.
-It is determinantal if there exists a semi-definite positive matrix $\ma{K}\in\mathbb{R}^{N\times N}$ verifying $0\preceq\ma{K}\preceq 1$ such that, for every $\mathcal{A}\subseteq\mathcal{S}$,
+In the following, $2^{[n]}$ denotes the set of all possible subsets of the $n$ first integers.